Let Indopacificimages’ Complete Guide to Diving Port Moresby help you plan your trip to, or through, the capital of PNG.

 Or make the most of the situation and sample the surprisingly good diving to be had around Port Moresby!

-The question I get asked most is “is it safe to go to Papua New Guinea“.
-So much so that I have written a whole section called The Complete Papua New Guinea Survival Guide to help people better understand the risks.
+The question I get asked most is “is it safe to go to Papua New Guinea“… So much so that I have written a whole section called Understanding Papua New Guinea to help people better understand both the country and the risks.
+For what it is worth, my opinion is that the risks associated with Port Moresby can be managed safely with some common sense and a degree of caution.

 Diving Port Moresby